SandyGCabanes/ETL-Earthquake-Data-from-USGS-Daily/README.md

 # Earthquake Data Pipeline (Client Summary)
-# Airflow, Google Cloud Composer, Python
+# Airflow, Google Cloud Composer, BigQuery, Python

 ## Objective:

-This automated pipeline pulls daily earthquake data from a trusted public source, stores it securely in the cloud, and organizes it into clean, searchable tables for analysis.
+This automated pipeline pulls daily earthquake data from a trusted public source (USGS) stores it securely in the cloud (GCS, BigQuery), and organizes it into clean, searchable tables for analysis (BigQuery).
 It replaces a manual, error-prone process with a reliable system that runs itself.

 ## Project Walkthrough
 - Goes through each task from extract to upload to transform